Types of Energy Storage Systems in Electric Vehicles

 China is leading in the adoption of Supercapacitor in the Electric Bus

 Supercapacitor electric buses are very common in China.
 Sunwin (a joint venture of Volvo and SAIC) brought SCs electric buses with the autonomy of 3 to 6 km.
-Buses are charged on each bus stop with a pantograph.
+Buses are charged at each bus stop with a pantograph.

 The major problems associated with using Supercapacitors in EVs are